Document Ref: 14106-G-Modern Slavery Statement

 5.1 To ensure that the wider Ark service offering is following the direction of the Modern Slavery Policy on aspects of Modern Slavery, Ark has placed a flow-down obligation on all suppliers of services and goods whereby the provisions of the Modern Slavery Act are a contractual obligation.
 This ensures that statements made by Ark are supported by relevant facts, information, and accounts from our supply chain so that Ark can be confident of child and forced labour use within our supply chains.

-5.2 We have a adopted and utilise a risk-based approach to identify, prevent, mitigate, and account for how Ark addresses threats of modern slavery and human trafficking.
+5.2 We have adopted and utilise a risk-based approach to identify, prevent, mitigate, and account for how Ark addresses threats of modern slavery and human trafficking.
 We have taken steps to assess the actual and potential human rights impacts by conducting due diligence on a sample of our direct suppliers.

 5.3 Our suppliers participate in a Modern Slavery Supplier Survey which enables Ark to understand the risk of modern slavery in their supply chain, the actions being taken to address this risk as well as any current events or matters that could give rise to potential risk.

-5.6 As part of these activities, we also completed additional reviews of the statements published by our principal suppliers and partners.
+5.7 As part of these activities, we also completed additional reviews of the statements published by our principal suppliers and partners.
 This exercise has provided Ark with further assurances that our supply chain is taking effective action to meet the requirements of the Modern Slavery Act 2015.

 6.1 High levels of awareness across Ark will be key in the company’s success in ensuring that modern slavery is targeted more effectively and persistently.

-6.3 All new starters to Ark undertake a Compliance Induction which sets out Ark’s commitment to tackling modern slavery, how to spot potential instances of modern slavery and what employees should do if they identify a potential case of modern slavery.
-Following the session, all new starters have to provide confirmation that they have read and understood Ark’s Modern Slavery Policy (14104-A-Modern Slavery) and this statement, with any associated trends or issues reviewed at Ark’s Management reviews.
+6.4 All new starters to Ark undertake a Compliance Induction which sets out Ark’s commitment to tackling modern slavery, how to spot potential instances of modern slavery and what employees should do if they identify a potential case of modern slavery.
+Following this session, all new starters have to provide confirmation that they have read and understood Ark’s Modern Slavery Policy (14104-A-Modern Slavery) and this statement, with any associated trends or issues reviewed at Ark’s Management reviews.

-6.4 Additional information regarding modern slavery is available to all staff on Ark’s intranet.
+6.5 Additional information regarding modern slavery is available to all staff on Ark’s intranet.
 The purpose of this resource is to provide staff with a more detailed understanding of modern slavery and help individuals identify signs of modern slavery.
 It also includes information on whom staff should contact should they have any concerns.

-6.6 Staff are encouraged to report any concerns or suspicions regarding the presence of modern slavery.
+6.8 Staff are encouraged to report any concerns or suspicions regarding the presence of modern slavery.

-7.1 We have considered the risk of Ark being exposed to slavery and human trafficking, taking into consideration: 7.1.1 The highly-skilled nature of roles and activities undertaken within Ark, and the competencies required to perform these, reduces our exposure to modern slavery,
+7.2 The highly-skilled nature of roles and activities undertaken within Ark, and the competencies required to perform these, reduces our exposure to modern slavery,

-7.1.2 The application of our policies, including but not limited to whistleblowing, Code of Conduct, anti-bribery & corruption, Gift and Hospitality,
+7.3 The application of our policies, including but not limited to whistleblowing, Code of Conduct, anti-bribery & corruption, Gift and Hospitality,

-7.1.4 The limited supply chain operations in countries with a high prevalence of modern slavery, informed by the Global Slavery Index,
+7.5 The limited supply chain operations in countries with a high prevalence of modern slavery, informed by the Global Slavery Index,

-7.1.5 The ongoing training and awareness resources made available to staff.
+7.7 The ongoing training and awareness resources made available to staff.

-7.2 As a result of the factors above and noted elsewhere within this statement, we deem the risk of slavery or human trafficking occurring within our business and direct supply chain remains low.
+7.8 As a result of the factors above and noted elsewhere within this statement, we deem the risk of slavery or human trafficking occurring within our business and direct supply chain remains low.

 8.1 Ark shall take responsibility for this statement which will be reviewed and updated as appropriate.

-Ark Data Centres Limited & Crown Hosting Data Centres Limited
+Compliance Director, Ark Data Centres Limited & Crown Hosting Data Centres Limited